 Nikon’s response to the newly emerging sub-$1,000 digital SLR market is the D70, which was introduced on January 28, 2004.
-Its most direct competitor is the Canon EOS 300D (Digital Rebel), which was introduced in August of last year.
+However, its most direct competitor is the Canon EOS 300D (Digital Rebel), introduced in August last year.

 After precisely two years following the release of the D100, Nikon unveiled the D70.
 The D70 looks to share quite a lot with its older sister, including a six-megapixel CCD sensor and a Multi-CAM900 autofocus technology.
-One of the biggest issues that Canon EOS 300D users have is with the camera’s ability to compensate for flash exposure, and the Nikon D70 looks to offer quite a few advantages over the EOS 300D in this regard.
+However, one of the most significant issues that Canon EOS 300D users have is the camera’s ability to compensate for flash exposure.
+The Nikon D70 offers several advantages over the EOS 300D in this regard.

 The D70 and the D100 have a design that is quite similar to one another.
-In fact, if it weren’t for the large silver ‘D70’ logo and the new red flash on the hand grip, it would be very simple to get the two cameras confused with one another at first sight.
+If it weren’t for the large silver ‘D70’ logo and the new red flash on the hand grip, getting the two cameras confused at first sight would be straightforward.

 The D70 has a durable (polycarbonate) shell, but it still doesn’t seem as solid as the D100.
-That being said, it does feel stronger than the Canon EOS 300D.
+That being said, it does feel more potent than the Canon EOS 300D.
 Other physical distinctions include how the camera looks.
-The overall design of the D70 offers a pleasant sensation of balance and symmetry, with subtle seam lines, a decent variety of exterior controls, and a material selection that is both practical and tasteful.
+The overall design of the D70 offers a pleasant sensation of balance and symmetry, with subtle seam lines, a decent variety of external controls, and a material selection that is both practical and tasteful.